-In this case, it’s more important to show enthusiasm and commitment for research.
-Fortunately, the academic covering letter is an ideal place to show this.
+It’s more important to write with enthusiasm and show your commitment for research.
+Fortunately, the academic covering letter is an ideal place to show this!

 What to include in a PhD cover letter

-The first thing you should include in an academic cover letter is a few introductory sentences.
-Simply outline who you are, what you are currently doing, whether it be a Masters or a job, and what position you’re applying for.
-Make sure to include the project reference number if one is provided in the description.
+The first thing you should include in your cover or motivation letter is a few introductory sentences.
+Outline who you are, what you are currently doing, whether it be a Masters or a job, and what PhD position you’re applying for.
+Make sure to include the PhD project reference number if one is provided in the description.

 After detailing why you want to apply for the project, you need to explain why you’re eligible.
 Present you relevant skills and achievements in a brief and precise manner.
 Additionally, make sure to back up your claims with evidence.

-It is also important to demonstrate that you have done your research about the PhD project, supervisor and department.
-Be specific about why you would be a good fit for the project and department.
+An important tip is to demonstrate that you have done your research about the PhD project, supervisor and department.
+Be specific about why you would be a good fit for the this project in particular.

-You should also detail clear understanding of the potential research impact the project could have, and your enthusiasm for it.
+You should also detail clear understanding of the potential research impact the PhD project could have, and your enthusiasm for it.
 But, make sure your passion is routed in some research.
-Just discovering the unknown or novel may not be a compelling reason to research something.
+Just discovering the unknown or novel may not be a compelling reason to research your subject.

-Overall, the motivation letter should show a clear identity and personality, while remaining professional.
-You need to demonstrate why you are a better and more interesting candidate than other applicants.
+Overall, the academic cover letter should show a clear identity and personality, while remaining professional.
+You need to demonstrate why you are a better and more interesting candidate than other applicants for a PhD.

 What to avoid in a PhD cover letter

-The motivation letter will accompany the CV, and therefore should not repeat anything on it.
+The academic cover letter will accompany the CV, and therefore should not repeat anything on it.
 You should refer to information but not reiterate it.

 There should be no statements presented without evidence.
 A PhD supervisor will see through this straight away.

-Also, an ideal cover letter should avoid offering too much information.
+Also, an ideal motivation letter should avoid offering too much information.
 This includes technical information, jargon and abbreviations.
 Focus on being clear and concise instead.

-Lastly, you should avoid any vagueness, arrogance / boasting, and negativity.
+Lastly, you should avoid any vagueness, arrogance, or negativity.
 And make sure there are no typos or grammatical mistakes.